 Must Stay Along the Way: Bavarian Lodge (from $169)

 The Cascade Loop is a spectacular 440-mile drive that takes motorists to Washington’s most amazing sites and destinations.
-Those that love the Pacific Northwest will appreciate this adventure that is described as both scenic and social.
+Those who love the Pacific Northwest will appreciate this adventure that is described as both scenic and social.

 Some highlights along the Cascade Loop include: